Welcome to the Campaign for Regional Broadcasting Midlands

-We are at a loss to understand why this highly populated, economically important region, with its richly diverse culture, at the centre of the country's transport infrastructure and so close to virtually everywhere, home to the second largest conurbation in the land - and many other medium sized cities - is virtually ignored by the media establishment.
+We don't understand why this highly populated, economically important region, with its richly diverse culture, at the centre of the country's transport infrastructure and so close to virtually everywhere, home to the largest UK regional conurbation and many more medium sized cities - is so ignored by the London based media establishment.

 To be or, not to be

 If Shakespeare (or a budding writer) was living in Warwickshire today, he (or she) would still need to turn to London if they wanted a TV or radio commission for a new play.
 That is of course, if they were to be discovered in Warwickshire in the first place.
-This is no comedy, rather, it's a tragedy.
-There is something rotten with the state of regional broadcasting today.
+This is no comedy, it's a tragedy.

 Anyone might think the broadcasters are ashamed of us!